remp2020/remp/Mailer/README.md

 #### Mail sending (Mail worker)

-This configures handler responsible for actual sending of emails via configured mailer.
+This configures handler responsible for actual sending of emails via a configured mailer.

 Create systemd service definition in `/etc/systemd/system/remp-mailer-mail-worker.service`.
-Alter the `ExecStart` line to reflect path to your installation.
+Alter the `ExecStart` line to reflect the path to your installation.

 ```
 # BEGIN remp-mailer-mail-worker